Naming Elders!

 God invariably speaks to this one and that one, not the likely ones you choose!

-When one considers the extraordinary events that were happening in the life of Israel and the dramatic ‘out of the comfort zone’ transition that was happening, it quickly becomes apparent that the Israelites face another significant paradigm shift – don’t limit God to speaking to the ones you choose, all can prophesy as He enables.
-And it is only as God enables.
+When one considers the extraordinary events occurring in the life of Israel and the dramatic ‘out of the comfort zone’ transition underway, it quickly becomes apparent that the Israelites are facing another significant paradigm shift.
+Do not limit God to speaking only to the ones you choose; all can prophesy as He enables.
+I have made it a personal goal for my ministry to focus on restoring hope in the hearts of believers through authentic prophetic ministry; I encourage you to do the same.

-Sometimes people never prophesy again – but it was good they did!
+Sometimes, people never prophesy again – but it was good that they did!

-A perceptive comment is easily missed in the considerable excitement of the story here.
-They all prophesied as the Spirit came upon them but unlike the prophets the experience of these men was a short but significant one, having prophesied, ‘they did not do so again.’
-Even today that is the experience of some – but it does not negate the substantial value and encouragement of their contribution.
+Back to Moses – a perceptive observation is easily overlooked amidst the considerable excitement of the story here.
+They all prophesied as the Spirit came upon them, but unlike the Prophets with the capital ‘P’, the experience of these elders was a short but significant one; having prophesied, ‘they did not do so again.’
+Even today, that is the experience of some – but it does not negate the substantial value and encouragement of their contribution.

 Be careful that in your need for ‘decency and order’ that you don’t quench what God is undoubtedly doing in your midst

-Eldad and Medad had been summoned, along with all the other elders to stand at the Tent of Meeting.
+Eldad and Medad (whose names meant something akin to “God has loved” and “He who loves”)had been summoned, along with all the other elders, to stand at the Tent of Meeting.
 No reason is given as to why they declined the invitation, but we can be pretty certain it was not a stance of defiance or rebellion.
-These were Moses’ chosen leaders that were recognised by the various tribes of Israel in their leadership capacities.
-We cannot argue from the profound silence of scripture, but one thing is certain, despite their reputation, profile and standing in the ekklesia of Israel, Joshua, Moses’ personal assistant, is shocked to receive news that these two men who have not gathered at the Tent of Meeting, are now prophesying.
-And it is so shocking that Joshua goes straight to Moses to dutifully report the apparent ‘outrage’.
+These were Moses’ chosen leaders, recognised by the various tribes of Israel for their leadership capacities.
+We cannot argue from the profound silence of scripture, but one thing is certain: despite their reputation, profile, and standing in the ecclesia of Israel, Joshua, Moses’ personal assistant, is shocked to receive news that these two men, who have not gathered at the Tent of Meeting, are now prophesying.
+It is so shocking that Joshua goes straight to Moses to dutifully report the apparent ‘outrage’.

-Joshua’s legitimate concern is not with the 68 men prophesying as they stand by the Tent of Meeting but with two men who do not appear to be filling the criteria that has been set before them.
-Joshua’s response is hard-line, controlling and undiscerning.
-It is also a stance that many have adopted in this day and age, ‘Moses, tell them to stop!’.
-Joshua’s heart is immediately discerned by the Prophet Moses, “Are you jealous for my sake?”
-Have you ever had a similar response as you look at others that are ministering outside of the boundaries of what you perceive to be their calling?
-Moses’ response is an encouraging one for those innocently stepping out into the opportunity that suddenly faces them, “Would to God that ALL of God’s people were prophets’ and that His Spirit would be put on them”.
+Joshua’s legitimate concern is not with the 68 men prophesying as they stand by the Tent of Meeting, but with two men who do not appear to be fulfilling the criteria set before them.
+Joshua’s response is hard-line, controlling, and undiscerning.
+It also reflects a stance that many have adopted in this day and age: ‘Moses, tell them to stop!’.
+Joshua’s heart is immediately discerned by the Prophet Moses, ‘Are you jealous for my sake?’
+Have you ever had a similar response as you look at others ministering outside the boundaries of what you perceive to be their calling?
+Moses’ response is an encouraging one for those innocently stepping out into the opportunity that suddenly faces them, ‘Would that all the Lord’s people were prophets, that the Lord would put his Spirit on them!’

 The lavish generosity of Moses is a prime example to many leaders today.

-It categorically is not about you and your ministry, God has so much more to willingly give, and so many people that He genuinely wants to give it to!
-God’s extravagant grace knows no bounds, bear in mind that if He wants to stir His gifting in others and it is likely that you are the one that may receive blessing!
-Joshua was more concerned the ‘prophetic elders’, Eldad and Medad were in his view ‘illegitimately functioning in God’s gifting’ than he was about hearing the encouragement that they were giving to all who would hear.
-You can sense legalism doing it’s foul work here, under the guise of concern.
+God’s extravagant grace knows no bounds; and do bear in mind that if He wishes to stir His gifting in others, it is likely that you are the one who may receive a blessing as a result of their stepping out in their gifts!
+Joshua was more concerned that the ‘prophetic elders’, Eldad and Medad, were in his view ‘illegitimately functioning in God’s gifting’ than he was about hearing the encouragement they were offering to all who would listen.
+You can sense legalism doing its foul work here, under the guise of concern.
+This is Joshua who would be used greatly by God after the death of Moses.

-And the ultimate outcome of the story is that despite the exceptional circumstances and Joshua’s concern, Eldad and Medad’s names were written down with far more profile and recognition than their sixty-eight other contemporaries.
+JonThe ultimate outcome of the story is that, despite the exceptional circumstances and Joshua’s concern, Eldad and Medad’s names were recorded with far greater profile and recognition than those of their sixty-eight contemporaries.